 Please visit: New Public Health Measures Provincewide (Sep 16) for a complete list of new restrictions in effect.

-if you are fully immunized (have received your second vaccine dose two or more weeks ago), and have been in close contact with an individual with COVID-19, you do not have to quarantine as long as you don't have symptoms.
-If you develop symptoms, get tested for COVID right away, you must quarantine until you receive a negative test result.
+If you develop symptoms, take the online assessment to arrange testing right away, you must quarantine until you receive a negative test result.
 If your test result is negative, stay home until your symptoms go away.
-If you test positive, you must isolate for at least 10 days after your symptoms started.
+If you test positive, you must isolate for 5- 10 days (depending on your vaccination status) after your symptoms started.

-Please visit the Alberta Health Services Quarantine for Immunized Individuals website for more details and for the most up to date guidelines.
+Please visit the Alberta Health Services Isolation and Quarantine Requirements website for more details and for the most up to date guidelines.

 June 15, 2020 - In Office Appointments

 March 14, 2020

 Do you know what to do if you think you have COVID-19 or think you have been exposed to someone who has COVID-19?

 For more information and the latest news on COVID-19, please go to: